KosmosFramework/7es_testing/README.md

 **Start Simple** (Path A - No Background Required):
 1. **Pick a System You Know**: Your workplace, school, local government, or even your household
+2. **Use AI Assistance**: Load the testing prompt and reference file into any capable AI system
-2. **Ask Simple Questions**:
+3. **Ask Simple Questions**: The AI will guide you through the seven elements systematically
-   - What goes in?
-(Input)
-   - What comes out?
-(Output)
-   - What happens in between?
-(Processing)
-   - What rules or limits apply?
-(Controls)
-   - How do you know it's working?
-(Feedback)
-   - How does it connect to other things?
-(Interface)
-   - What surrounds and affects it?
-(Environment)
-3. **Discover New Insights**: See patterns you never noticed before
+4. **Discover New Insights**: See patterns you never noticed before
-4. **Share Your Understanding**: Help others see how systems work
+5. **Share Your Understanding**: Help others see how systems work
-5. **Make Better Decisions**: Use your systems understanding to interact more effectively
+6. **Make Better Decisions**: Use your systems understanding to interact more effectively

 **Example - Understanding Your Local School System:**
 - *Input*: Students, teachers, funding, curriculum, community support